mitoNGS/MToolBox/README.md

 ###MTOOLBOX PROGRAMS OPTIONS

-Besides the mandatory ```-i``` option, the execution of MToolBox can be fine-tuned by tweaking parameters of the *mapExome.py*, *assembleMTgenome.py* and *mt-classifier* scripts by running MToolBox as follows:
+Besides the mandatory ```-i``` option, the execution of MToolBox can be fine-tuned by tweaking parameters of the *mapExome.py* and *assembleMTgenome.py* scripts by running MToolBox as follows:
 ```
 MToolBox.sh -i <config.sh> -m "<mapExome_options>" -a "<assembleMTgenome_options>"